Consul Services

 Explicitly creating consul upstreams

 Even if you opt not to automatically discovery upstreams from Consul (ie, you disable Discovery), you can create them explicitly.
-You still need the Consul server settings in the settings configuration for Gloo Edge.
+You still need the Consul server settings in the settings configuration for Gloo Gateway.

 apiVersion: gloo.solo.io/v1